bhartishr28/Fruit-Freshness-Classification-CNN/README.md

   <strong>Deep Learning • Transfer Learning • Computer Vision • Streamlit</strong>
 </p>

 FreshHarvest is an end-to-end deep learning project that automates visual fruit freshness inspection using deep learning.
-The final solution uses **ResNet50 transfer learning** to classify images of eight supported fruits/vegetables as **Fresh** or **Spoiled**, and provides an interactive **Streamlit** application for image-based prediction.
+The final solution uses **ResNet50 transfer learning** to classify images of eight supported fruits as **Fresh** or **Spoiled**, and provides an interactive **Streamlit** application for image-based prediction.

 ---
 ### 🚀 Live Demo